-Some typical examples of well-formedness constraints, needed to guarantee that a refactorings does not lead to an ill-formed graph, are given below:
+Some typical examples of well-formedness constraints, needed to guarantee that a refactoring does not lead to an ill-formed graph, are given below:

-- WF-1 A variable cannot be defined in a class if there is already a variable with the same name in the inheritance hierarchy of this class (i.e., in the class itself or in an ancestor class or descendant class). - WF-2 A method with the same signature cannot be implemented twice in the same class - WF-3 A method in a class cannot refer to variables that are defined in its descendant classes.
+- WF-1 A variable cannot be defined in a class if there is already a variable with the same name in the inheritance hierarchy of this class (i.e., in the class itself or in an ancestor class or descendant class). - WF-2 A method with the same signature cannot be implemented twice in the same class. - WF-3 A method in a class cannot refer to variables that are defined in its descendant classes.

-These constraints can be expressed by the forbidden subgraphs of Figure 5.
-The forbidden subgraph for WF-3 uses two graph expressions.
-For example, expression $B \xrightarrow[?^\{a|u\}]{} V$ denotes the set of all nonempty edge paths from a B-node to a V-node, where the last edge must have either type a or type u.
+These constraints can be expressed by the forbidden subgraphs of Figure 4.5 The forbidden subgraph for WF-3 uses two path expressions.
+Expression $B \xrightarrow{?^ \{a \mid u\}} V$ denotes the set of all nonempty edge paths from a B-node to a V-node, where the last edge must have either type a or type u.
+It specifies the existence of an update or access of a variable from within the given method body.